 For National Grid, the projected MTB expenditure for 2021/22 is forecast to reduce by £0.5m from the 2020/21 position.
 The additional costs for Exceptional Customer Experience are attributed to all customer groups.
 National Grid will also attract a share of the £1.2m of costs classified as investment in BP20, which have now been moved to MTB.
-The savings associated with Maintaining and Improving our Services include a significant hosting saving for the Gemini system (c£0.8m), the costs (and therefore savings) of which are attributed to National Grid.
+The savings associated with Maintaining and Improving Our Services include a significant hosting saving for the Gemini system (cf0.8m), the costs (and therefore savings) of which are attributed to National Grid.
 The majority of the investment profile for National Grid relates to the Gemini roadmap including Gemini Enhancements, and beginning the next phase of modernisation for the Gemini system and services.

-For National Grid, the changes to charges between drafts one and two are immaterial.
+For National Grid, there were no changes to the charges between drafts two and three.